hylandtechoutreach/coding-activities/HtmlCssLesson.md

     - Can you guess what the `li` element will be?
 A list item!
 1. Add at least one more `li` element on the next line
 1. At the end of the list, add a `</ul>` to complete the element
-1. Run the code, and verify that the list appears on the website!
+1. Save the code, and verify that the list appears on the website!

 The code should look something like this: